On rationality for $C_2$-cofinite vertex operator algebras: Series expansions of correlation functions

 \begin{rem} We conjecture that a result similar to Proposition \ref{prop:genus_1_beta} also holds when $Z_{W,X}$ is replaced by an analogous pseudo-trace on $X$ associated to a symmetric linear function $\phi$ on a finite-dimensional algebra $P$ acting on $X$ by $V$-module endomorphisms, with $X$ projective as a $P$-module.
 However, the above proof does not immediately generalize, because the step in the calculation \eqref{eqn:trace_prop_app} that uses the cyclic symmetry of traces is only valid for pseudo-traces if $W\tens X$ is a projective $P$-module.
 While $P$ does act naturally on $W\tens X$ by $P$-module endomorphisms, it does not seem obvious that $W\tens X$ is a projective $P$-module.
 This is in fact the only obstruction at the moment to using the methods of this paper to prove that the module category of any strongly finite vertex operator algebra is rigid.

-There are two reasons to think that $W\tens X$ would be a projective $P$-module if the tensoring functor $W\tens\bullet$ were exact (and not just right exact).
-First, \cite[Theorem 3.10]{Mi2} shows that it is enough to assume $P$ is a basic algebra, that is, all irreducible $P$-modules are one-dimensional.
-In this case, \cite[Definition 3.4]{Mi2} shows that if the pseudo-trace $\mathrm{Tr}_X^\phi$ is defined, then $\mathrm{Tr}_{W\tens X}^\phi$ will be as well provided $\ker(\Id_W\tens f_i)\cong W\tens\ker f_i$, where the $f_i$ are certain basis elements of $\mathrm{Soc}(P)$ acting on $X$ by $V$-module endomorphisms.
-Second, \cite[Remark 5.6]{GR} suggests that it should be enough to assume that $X$ is a projective generator of the finite abelian category of $V$-modules, and that $P=\mathrm{End}_V(X)$.
-In this case, \cite[Proposition 5.2]{GR} shows that $X$ is indeed projective as an $\mathrm{End}_V(X)$-module, and the proof would generalize to $W\tens X$ if the functor $(W\tens\bullet)_{[h]}$ were exact for all conformal weights $h\in\QQ$.
+From Miyamoto's original construction of pseudo-trace functions in \cite[Section 3]{Mi2}, or alternatively from the results in Proposition 5.2 and Remark 5.6 of \cite{GR}, it appears that the necessary pseudo-traces $\mathrm{Tr}^\phi_{W\tens X}$ would indeed be well defined if the functor $W\tens\bullet$ were exact (and not just right exact).
 Exactness of $W\tens\bullet$ would hold if $W$ were a rigid $V$-module.
 But unfortunately, we will need Proposition \ref{prop:genus_1_beta} precisely to prove rigidity of $W$ in Section \ref{sec:main_thms}, so at the moment we can only prove rigidity in situations where no pseudo-traces appear. \end{rem}